Improve Operational Efficiency: Steps and Techniques

 What is Operational Efficiency?

-Operational efficiency is the ratio between output of goods or services and the resources required to produce them.
-It's about streamlining processes, reducing waste, and optimizing resource utilization to achieve maximum productivity with minimal effort and expense.
+Operational efficiency is the ratio between the output of goods or services and the resources required to produce them.
+It's about streamlining processes, reducing waste, and optimizing resource utilization to maximize employee productivity with minimal effort and expense.

 To truly grasp operational efficiency, it's essential to distinguish it from productivity: